Garland of Sulpicia: Poem 3 (3.10)

 The speaker addresses the god of healing, Apollo, and begs him to come and cure the girl's illness; he asks him not to torment her young man, who is saying countless prayers for her.
 Addressing Cerinthus, the god (or the poet) tells him to put aside his worries: a god does not harm lovers.
 There is no need for tears – unless the young man himself is unfaithful!
 As for the girl, she loves him alone and he need not fear any rivals.
 The speaker then addresses Apollo again, thanking him for saving the girl, and thus saving the young man as well.

 Poem 4 (3.11)

 Addressing Cerinthus on his birthday, Sulpicia tells him how much she loves him, hoping however that he loves her equally.
-She prays first to Cerinthus's Genius (mythology) (personal protective deity) and then to the goddess of love, Venus, to make sure that Cerinthus is never unfaithful but loves her with mutual love.
+She prays first to Cerinthus's genius (personal protective deity) and then to the goddess of love, Venus, to make sure that Cerinthus is never unfaithful but loves her with mutual love.
 She begs that Cerinthus himself may pray for the same thing, but in secret, to preserve his modesty.